soverenio/insconfig/README.md

 ### Generating a configuration template with hidden fields

-If you have some sensitive data you may want to hide it in a config.
+If you have some sensitive data, you may want to hide it in a config.
 You can use the `insconfigsecret` tag to hide such data.

 ```go
     type Config struct {